maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * `@SpringJUnitWebConfig`: a composed annotation that combines `@ExtendWith(SpringExtension.class)` from JUnit Jupiter with `@ContextConfiguration` and `@WebAppConfiguration` from the Spring TestContext Framework.
+* Support for parallel test execution in the Spring TestContext Framework.
+See the _Parallel test execution_ section of the _Testing_ chapter for details.
 * New _before_ and _after_ test execution callbacks in the Spring TestContext Framework with support for TestNG, JUnit 5, and JUnit 4 via the `SpringRunner` (but not via JUnit 4 rules).